floseptysia-hue/OOP-in-Java-Project/README.md

 ## Key Learnings

-Through this project, I learned how to apply OOP in a real-world context.
+Through this project, I learned how to apply OOP in a real world context.
-Each class represents a clear, single responsibility — making the system **modular, reusable, and easy to maintain.**
+Each class represents a clear, single responsibility making the system **modular, reusable, and easy to maintain.**

 ---

 ## About

-This project is part of my Java OOP learning journey, combining real-life scenarios (like ordering coffee ☕) with programming fundamentals.
+This project is part of my Java OOP learning journey, combining real life scenarios (like ordering coffee ☕) with programming fundamentals.

 Let's connect and exchange ideas!